-He went tip on his hands and knees, and Blayne crouched by him, the hockey stick still in her hands.
-"He's gonna kill rue," Bo whispered.
+He went up on his hands and knees, and Blayne crouched by him, the hockey stick still in her hands.
+"He's gonna kill me," Bo whispered.

 "He's gonna kill us both!"
 Bo looked down at the table.
 "There's gotta be a way we can fix it."
 "How?
 We just threw four hundred pounds of rampaging male at it.
 This table is done."
 She was right.
 He knew she was right.
 And all Bo could do was laugh.
 "Bo!
 It's not funny!"
 Yeah.
 It was.
 But he couldn't even tell her it was because he was laughing too hard.
 So instead he wrapped his arms around her waist and pulled her in close, the hockey stick still between them.
 She had to move it, though, when he pressed his head against her shoulder.
 "I hope this isn't nervous-breakdown laughter."
 When he snorted, she laughed with him, dropping the stick and putting her arms around his shoulders.
 It was the best end he'd ever had to a weird day.

 They sat next to each other on the couch.
 They hadn't bothered to get dressed yet.
 Instead they sat and they stared at that completely destroyed coffee table.
 According to Bo, the table had been handmade by some master wood guy, and Grigori had only paid a few hundred for it.
 Of course now it was worth several thousand.
-Or, ya know... it had been.
+Or, ya know...it had been.
 She could imagine how bad it would be had this happened with her dad.
 "Should we clean it up?" she finally asked.
 "Or let him see the devastation?"
 "I don't know.
-He'll be home in a few minutes so - The phone rang, and they both looked over at it.
+He'll be home in a few minutes so-" The phone rang, and they both looked over at it.
 When it rang for a third time, Blayne nudged him and Bo reached over and picked up the receiver.
 "Hello?"
 He looked at Blayne and nodded.
 "Okay.
 Sure.
 No problem.
 See you later."
 Bo hung up the phone.
 "That wind we've been ignoring, coming from outside, is the storm.
 It's bad and Grigori is going to crash on Dr. Luntz's couch for the night."
 Blayne snorted.
 "Yeah.
 Right."
-No. I can't.
-And I'm not comfortable with this conversation." [&]quot;What?" [&]quot;Yeah.
+"What?"
+"Yeah.
 On her couch.
-Right." [&]quot;What are you talking about?" [&]quot;You can't be that naive." [&]quot;Naive about what?" [&]quot;Bo, they're sleeping together.
-For a while, from what I can tell." [&]quot;Dr. Lantz and Grigori?
-No." [&]quot;Yes.
+Right."
+"What are you talking about?"
+"You can't be that naïve."
+"Naïve about what?"
+"Bo, they're sleeping together.
+For a while, from what I can tell."
+"Dr. Luntz and Grigori?
+No." "Yes.
 He's crazy about her.
-Can't you tell?' [&]quot;I think it's sweet.
-They argue to hide how they feel about each other." [&]quot;Since I was brought here those two have been arguing."
+Can't you tell?"
+"No. I can't.
+And I'm not comfortable with this conversation."
+213 "I think it's sweet.
+They argue to hide how they feel about each other."
+"Since I was brought here those two have been arguing."
 "She doesn't want anybody to know."
 Blayne cringed.
 "She's not married, is she?"
 "Her husband passed away a few years back."
 "There you go.
 She's not ready to deal with a real relationship.
 But Grigori is waiting for her.
 It's so sweet."
 "Where are you getting this from?" he demanded.